Saturday, October 11, 2008

 2- Add your rinsed chicken thighs to the pot.
 Stir and close the lid.
 The chicken’s color changes after about 5 minutes.
 Now add the water and pepper.
 Bring the water to boil and then let the pot stay on medium heat.
 If you are using tomato paste you should add it at this stage.
 Then let the chickens cook for another 10 minutes.

 3- Add the prunes, saffron and Sugar and let the chicken cook completely.
 At the end add some salt.
 I found Prunes and Sugar complete each other’s taste.
-They also give a very rich color to the meet.
+They also give a very rich color to the meat.

 4- Your stew is ready in 45 to 50 minutes.
 Serve with rice.